Where can I find information about the Applicant Diversity Census?

 - support the admission process.
 Examples include, but are not limited to, making offers of admission and awarding scholarships.

-As part of the Applicant Diversity Census, there are now more response options for the Gender Identity question in the Personal Information section in the 101 and 105 applications.
+As part of the Applicant Diversity Census, there are now more response options for the Gender Identity question in the My Personal Details section of the Undergraduate Application.
 While the Gender Identity question is a required question, applicants may select the “Prefer not to answer” response option if they choose not to provide their gender identity.

 For information on how the universities an applicant applies to may use this information:

 - review the universities’ notices of collection of personal information available on their websites or